 Emphasises consideration of the three dimensional potential of printmaking and extension of student understanding of both traditional and emerging print media.
 The development of appropriate imagery and form is integral to the subject and its extension to artist's books, printing on ceramic, sculptural form and installation formats.
 The concept of the print as object is espoused in a contemporary context along with the development of critical skills and relevant studio practices.

-1. To consider the creative and contextual potential of the print as 3D object (eg: book construction, installation, the box);
+1. Evaluate the creative and contextual potential of the print as 3D object (eg: book construction, installation, the box);

-3. To extend theoretical and critical analysis of prints, printmakers and their practice;
+2. Incorporate theoretical and critical analysis of prints, printmakers and their practice in independent research;

 Topics may include: